DaveBenham/VenomModules/README.md

 Envelopes start and end at 0%, with a typical range between 0 and 100%.
 If an envelope ends at a non-zero percentage, then the envelope output instantly drops to 0 when the envelope completes.

-In addition to the standard envelope, Envelope Factory also produces an inverted form that typically starts at 100%, drops to 0%, then returns to 0%.
+In addition to the standard envelope, Envelope Factory also produces an inverted form that typically starts at 100%, drops to 0%, then returns to 100%.

 An amplitude control determines the voltage range between 0 and 100%, typically 10V.
-An offset control can shift the envelope higher or lower, typically to make the envelope bipolar.
+An offset control can shift the envelope higher or lower while preserving the overall shape, typically to make looping envelopes bipolar.

 Without any CV modulation, stages can be as short as 1 msec, or as long as 2.78 hours.
 With CV modulation the stage lengths can be shortened or lengthened even more.
 Hold stages can actually be set to be nearly instantaneous (actually 1 sample), serving only to specify the target voltage of the previous Move stage.